 Put the materials out in your environment.

 I want my group to get a lot of use of the materials each month.
 So I don’t save the puzzle until the day it’s introduced in the teacher’s guide.
-On the first of the month, I change my room up for the new theme and put out many of the Mother Goose Time materials so they can be explored during free time.
+On the first of the month, I change my room up for the new theme and put out many of the Experience Curriculum materials so they can be explored during free time.
 Items I put out at the beginning of the month:

 - Theme poster